Dodmoor Micro Weddings

 Ceremony attendees - The Registry Office will require a list of ceremony attendees, including their addresses and contact numbers on a form for track and trace purposes.
 We will use the same list for our health and safety records and to establish the household groupings for seating plans.

-Labelling chairs - We would recommend that seating plans are provided in advance and all chairs have a named labelled on them.
+Labelling chairs - We would still recommend that seating plans are provided in advance and all chairs have a named labelled on them.
 Ideally this could be tied to the chair to ensure guests keep the same chair when seated in this room later in the day.

 Social media - Why not invite more guests to be a part of your big day via zoom or facebook live?
 You will just need access to a device with mobile data as there is no wifi in the barns.
 We suggest you nominate a guest to set this up on a laptop at the front of the ceremony or film from their seat with a phone.